cifiuqa/addon-docs/docs/docs.md

     end
     ```
 ---
-### `setPlayerHealth(username: string, amount: number)` :material-keyboard-return:{ .no-return title="This function returns nothing, therefore any attempts to get a return will give nil." }
+### `setPlayerHealth(username: string, amount: number)` :material-keyboard-return:{ .no-return title="This function returns nothing, therefore any attempts to get a return will give nil." } { data-toc-label="setPlayerHealth" id="getPlayerHealth" }
 This function allows you to set a player's health.
 ???+ example "Example Usage:"
     ``` { .lua }